How the Remote Work Era Changed Businesses for the Better

 Productivity increases because of remote work’s flexibility.
 It allows employees to set their own schedules and work during hours they feel most productive.

 Additionally, working from home reduces distractions.
 In an office setting, co-workers are more likely to stop at each others’ desks and chat for a few minutes.
 This time wasted can be costly to businesses.
+Many folks found increased satisfaction in their home offices and what firstly looked like a low possibility to tie with their fellow teammates may actually be an opportunity since there are many virtual happy hour ideas that can increase team engagement and deepen their connection.

 Meanwhile, employees can get more work done with fewer interruptions.